samyog-dhital/samyog-dhital/README.md

 ## I'm a Young Passionate Web Developer!!

-- 🌱 I’m currently exploring React
+- 🌱 I’m currently working with React especially Next.js
 - 👯 I’m looking to collaborate with other developers like me
 - 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play games along with travelling